Bachelor of Arts in Art History

 - Interdisciplinary concentrations: art and literature; art and history; art and religion; art and economics; art and medicine (with adviser consent a maximum of two concentration courses may be taken outside the department).

 All undergraduate majors complete a minimum of 61 units (14 courses of 4-5 units each).
-Students are required to complete two foundation courses (including the WIM course: ARTHIST 1, Introduction to the Visual Arts), five Art History distribution courses, five concentration courses, one studio course, and the junior seminar.
+Students are required to complete two foundation courses (including ARTHIST 1), five Art History distribution courses, five concentration courses, one studio course, and the junior seminar.
 Courses must be taken for a letter grade.
 To declare the major, students must meet with the undergraduate coordinator.
 At that time the student selects a faculty adviser.
 Majors are required to attend an orientation session presented by the professional staff of the Art and Architecture Library, which introduces the tools of research and reference available on campus or through the Internet.
 This requirement should be completed no later than the quarter following the major declaration.

 - Foundation Courses (10 units):

 - ARTHIST 1.
 Introduction to the Visual Arts (WIM course)

 - One other course from ARTHIST 2, ARTHIST 3, FILMSTUD 4

 - Distribution Courses (20 units): In order that students acquire a broad overview of different historical periods and different geographic regions, majors must take five Art History lecture courses, one from each of the following five categories:

 - Ancient and medieval: ARTHIST 101, 102, 105, 106, 106A, 107, 108, 204A